 Directions

-- Prepare the broth by simmering it with star anise and cinnamon for about 30 minutes.
+- Simmer broth with anise and cinnamon for 30 minutes .

-- Assemble bowls with cooked noodles and fresh toppings, then pour hot broth over.
+- Place noodles in bowls , top with herbs and onions , then pour hot broth over .

 Cooking Advice